 Light or Dark Mode

-For years Apple computer users have been clamoring and all but begging the company for a dark mode.
+For years Apple computer users have been clamoring and all but begging for a dark mode.
 Apple finally delivered with macOS Mojave and later.
 Enabling dark mode requires nothing more than a few mouse clicks.

 1. Start by going to the Apple menu at the top left of your screen and selecting “System Preferences.”